 The Myrtle Avenue Revitalization Project Local Development Corporation (MARP), often referred to as MARP, is a not-for-profit, 501(c)3, local development corporation incorporated in January 1999.

 MARP Board of Directors

-P. Ann Daniels (Vice-Chair) – Willoughby Walk Co-ops
+P. Ann Daniels (Chair) – Willoughby Walk Co-ops

 Michael Banach (Treasurer) – St. Joseph’s College